 When the dentist finally decided I had enough, I appreciated his mercy so much that I felt grateful.
 It’s over, I survived, and I appreciated his contributions to my survival.
 The Stockholm syndrome suggests that the captive might appreciate their captors mercy for stopping.
 Those who study this effect say it doesn’t always happen to captives, but it’s obviously happened so often that we’ve developed a term for it.
 For those who want to understand how this anomaly might happen, try going ten years between dentist visits.
 When the scraping, grinding, and drilling finding stops, it feels like they’re being merciful, kind, and sympathetic, and the euphoria you feel might lead you to inexplicable feelings of affection that you don’t have for people who have never drilled anything into your face for a couple hours.

-The thing about going to the dentist is that it’s voluntary.
+The thing about going to the dentist is it’s voluntary.
+We don’t have to go.
 If we want to keep our teeth, and keep them in such good shape that they might last for most of our lives, we must visit the dentist biannually.
 Yet, it’s still voluntary.
 When we don’t visit the dentist’s office regularly, no one will think less of us, because no one will ever know.
-They might see the destruction of our teeth, over time, but no one suspects that it has anything to do with the fact that we haven’t visited a dentist’s office in a while.
-They just cringe when we smile, and they think less of us, but they don’t make the association.
+They might see the degradation of our teeth over time, but few will suspect that it has anything to do with the fact that we haven’t visited a dentist’s office in a while.
+They just cringe when we smile, and they think less of us, but they likely won’t make the connection.

-My dad had a miracle cure, milk.
-He thought the calcium in milk helped preserved his teeth so well that he didn’t have to brush, and he didn’t visit a dentist’s office for most of his life.
-He thought milk, and the calcium therein, were the miracle cures to maintaining oral health to the point of having his natural teeth into his old age.
-A high school friend of mine never brushed his teeth, and he never visited the dentist’s office.
+My dad had a miracle cure for bad teeth, milk.
+He thought the calcium in milk helped preserved his teeth so well that he didn’t have to brush, and he would never have to go to a dentist’s office, and he didn’t for most of his life.
+He thought milk, and the calcium therein, were the miracle cures to maintaining oral health to the point of having his natural teeth into old age.
+A high school friend of mine never brushed his teeth either, and he never visited the dentist’s office.
 His miracle cure was Listerine.
-Both men found the error of their philosophy in “the most painful experience I’ve ever had” when they eventually found their teeth so painful that a visit to the dentist proved to be the lesser of two evils.
+Both men found the error of their ways during “the most painful experience I’ve ever had” when they eventually found their teeth so painful that a visit to the dentist proved to be the lesser of two evils.